minio/docs/source/reference/minio-mc/mc-replicate-rm.rst

    mc replicate rm --id "ID" ALIAS/PATH

-- Replace :mc-cmd-option:`ID <mc replicate rm id>` with the unique ID of the replication rule to remove.
+- Replace :mc-cmd:`ID <mc replicate rm --id>` with the unique ID of the replication rule to remove.
 Use :mc-cmd:`mc replicate ls` to list all replication rules for the bucket.